 This lid definitely caught my attention.
 I must confess I love marginal gains from wearing an aero helmet, both perceived and actual, but I also keep finding myself gravitating towards my “regular” helmet for better ventilation and frankly, better aesthetics.

-When the helmet showed up last May my first impression was the Valergo was one good looking helmet that also happens to be darn light, thanks in part to its 37 vents.
+When the helmet showed up last May my first impression was the Valegro was one good looking helmet that also happens to be darn light, thanks in part to its 37 vents.
 My size large CPSC-certified version tipped the scale at a mere 236 grams.
-The Valergo uses the Octo Fit retention system, carried over from the flagship Protone helmet.
+The Valegro uses the Octo Fit retention system, carried over from the flagship Protone helmet.
 It doesn’t have the tech built in to combat against rotation impacts like MIPS, but it does have an extended polycarbonate layer that wraps around the edges, and a design KASK claims makes a safer helmet.

 Out on the road those 37 vents proved to be super effective.
-The Valergo is by far one of the best ventilated helmet I have tried.
+The Valegro is by far one of the best ventilated helmet I have tried.
 It kept my head cool on those slow long summer climbs to the point where there wasn’t any noticeable heat build up throughout.
 And for these very same reasons I would strongly advise against wearing one during the winter months.

 The slim profile, especially the frontal brow area is also quite evident, especially compared to the POC Ventral I was concurrently testing.
 Sadly, there is no dedicated place to put your sunglasses, and the small vents were not particularly friendly to stick my glasses into.